atcq9876/CV/README.md

 ## Skills

 #### Full-stack development
-Proficient in building web and mobile applications using a variety of technologies including the MERN stack, React Native, JavaScript, Ruby and PostgreSQL.
+Proficient in building web and mobile applications using a variety of technologies including the MERN stack, React Native, JavaScript, Ruby, Sinatra and PostgreSQL.

 #### Test-driven development (TDD)
 Test-driven a variety of projects.
 Familiar with Jest, Cypress and RSpec.